The Urban Resources Initiative Legacy Fund

 “Ultimately, we are trying to connect people with nature in the urban environment,” said Associate Director for URI Chris Ozyck.

-To ensure URI has the resources to sustain its work for years to come, Ozyck, together with longtime supporters Lauren and Ben Huerska, created the Urban Resources Legacy Fund.
+To ensure URI has the resources to sustain its work for years to come, Ozyck, together with longtime supporters Lauren and Ben Heruska, created the Urban Resources Legacy Fund.

 “It’s so important to have the stability of funding to keep the operations running,” said Ozyck.
 “A lot of funding opportunities want new projects.
 Day-to-day dollars are harder to find.
 This fund will help URI continue its commitment to the environment and the community."